 The situation regarding Coronavirus (COVID-19) is changing rapidly.
-Learn how COVID-19 is affecting legal and government organizations and the benefits available.
+Learn how COVID-19 is affecting legal and government organizations and the new benefits and protections available.

 On March 9, 2020, Governor DeWine declared a state of emergency in Ohio.
 The state of emergency allows state agencies and departments to coordinate a response to protect Ohioans.
 This has led to some service changes and opportunities for relief that you should be aware of.
 As the situation is changing rapidly, it is generally good to call ahead before arriving to any in-person appointments, hearings or services.

 The COVID-19 situation and response is changing every day.
 To be sure that you're getting the most accurate and up-to-date information on safety measures in Ohio, visit coronavirus.ohio.gov.
+You can find information on Responsible RestartOhio and the state's Stay Safe Ohio Order and how you can help through Together Ohio.
 For up-to-date medical information, visit the CDC's website.

 Ohio's legal system

-Ohio's legal aids are still providing services to help low-income individuals with their legal needs.
+Ohio's legal aids are continuing to provide services to help low-income individuals with their legal needs.
 However, to reduce spread of COVID-19, all of Ohio's legal aids are suspending or discouraging in-person intake at this time.
 If you need legal aid services, please apply online or over the phone.
 If you have a pre-existing appointment with a legal aid office, call that office to find out next steps.

 On March 27, 2020, the Supreme Court of Ohio issued an order that "tolls" the time requirements for filings and other court deadlines.
 As the Court explains in its FAQ, "tolling serves to effectively freeze time from...March 9, 2020 until the expiration of the order. " For example, if you had a filing deadline on March 19th (10 days after March 9th), your new deadline is now 10 days after the Court's order expires.
 The order will expire either on 1) the date the Governor lifts the state of emergency; or 2) July 30, 2020, whichever comes first.